f0lg0/ts-extended-cheatsheet/cheatsheet/ts.md

 ``Array<Type>``

 A generic type is a type which is kinda connected with some other types and is really flexible in terms of what type the other type is.

-The `Array` type doesn't really care about what data yuo store in it.
+The `Array` type doesn't really care about what data you store in it.

 ```typescript
 const names: Array<string> = []; // same thing as string[]